Images, charts and graphs

 You can of course use your mobile phone or a more sophisticated camera for creating your own photographs and images, for example capturing whiteboard content from tutorials.

 Alternatively you can use images from online repositories which grant permission for re-use.
 Look for ‘attribution’ or ‘license’ information.
-Images licensed using Creative Commons, for example those found through Flickr’s Creative Commons search, are free for educational use as long as the source is attributed.
+Images licensed using Creative Commons, for example those found through Flickr’s Creative Commons search or Unsplash, are free for educational use as long as the source is attributed.

 Please note the advice provided by the Library when using third-party copyrighted images.

 All images, charts and graphs should be provided with an accurate reference, appropriate to the style used in your Department.
 This encourages correct referencing in students and allows students to follow up the original data.

 As general guidance for file types: save as JPG for photos and save as PNG where there is detail or text included.

 Images can be created of your computer screen using screenshots.
 This is useful for providing guidance on software or interactive resources.
 On a PC, use the PrtScn button on your keyboard to copy the screen to the clipboard.
 On a Mac, press Command (⌘) + Shift + 4 to select an area of the screen to capture and the screenshot is saved to the desktop.

 You can then load into an image programme to tweak the screenshot or paste directly into a PowerPoint slide.
 It is worth cropping to the area of the screen you are explaining and resizing the image so that detail is clear.